-The bronze thing is the centrifugal switch the cuts the start cap out as the motor gets to speed.
+The bronze thing is the centrifugal switch that cuts the start cap out as the motor gets to speed.

 Please let us know what you find in a comment.

-i checked both the capacitors like it said to… i used a digital multimeter, set it to DC……..
+I checked both the capacitors as it said to… I used a digital multimeter, set it to DC……..

-the volts would go up to 3v, then i switched which tabs the leads were on and it would to -2.8v. i switched back and forth multiple times on each of the 2 capacitors….both seemed fine
+the volts would go up to 3v, then I switched which tabs the leads were on and it would too -2.8v.
+I switched back and forth multiple times on each of the 2 capacitors….both seemed fine

 Any other thoughts out there?